 The third edition of the survey is the only one in which questions about use of gas stoves were asked, Coker said.
 Participants were interviewed in their homes and also underwent physical exams and lab tests.

 Researchers examined data from about 7,300 children ages 2-16 who has asthma, wheezing or bronchitis and whose parents reported using a gas stove in the home.
-Of those who reported using no ventilation, 90 percent indicated they did not have an exhaust system or other ventilation in their homes, Coker said.
+Of those who reported using no ventilation, 90 percent indicated they did not have an exhaust system or other ventilation in their homes, Erica says.

-Even though the study relies on older data, the findings remain relevant because many people still use gas stoves for cooking, and in some cases, for heat in the winter, the researchers said.
+Even though the study relies on older data, the findings remain relevant because many people still use gas stoves for cooking, and in some cases, for heat in the winter, the researchers say.

-“Lots of older homes lack exhaust or other ventilation,” Coker said.
+“Lots of older homes lack exhaust or other ventilation,” Erica says.
 “We know this is still a problem.
 We don’t know if it is as prevalent as it was when the data was collected.”

 Researchers suggest that future health surveys include questions about gas stove and ventilation use.
 That would allow them to see if there have been any changes in ventilation use since the original data was collected.

-“More research is definitely needed,” Coker said.
+“More research is definitely needed,” Erica says.
 “But we know using an effective ventilation system will reduce air pollution levels in a home, so we can definitely recommend that.”